We handpick all our materials

 One of such materials is Polylactic Acid (PLA), obtained from agricultural crops such as corn and sugar cane.
 PLA lends itself very well for full molecular recycling back into its building blocks.
 We continue to scout for exciting new bio-based materials that we can use in a closed loop.

 Glass comes in many forms and shapes, it’s aesthetically pleasing to look at and it’s one of the most recycled products in the world.

 Glass doesn’t degrade during the recycling process.
 Hence, it can be recycled repeatedly without compromising on quality or purity.
 Jackpot!

-Recycling copper requires 80% less energy than making new copper, that’s why we love to use it.
+Sometimes we have to use metals like stainless steel and copper.
+Recycling copper and stainless steel requires less energy than making new, that’s why we love to use it.